Maryland QB Taulia Tagovailoa shows his poise and growth in win at Illinois

 Locksley has said that “the gift and the curse of Lia is he doesn’t give up on plays.”
 Tagovailoa has taken some sacks when he could have thrown away the ball, and Locksley pointed out a play in the season opener against West Virginia when Tagovailoa predetermined that he would carry the ball on fourth down rather than making the proper read.

-But for the most part, Tagovailoa has avoided major errors so far this season.
-Both of the fumbles against Illinois were committed by running backs — Fleet-Davis when the Terps were seven yards from the end zone and sophomore Peny Boone on the first play of another drive.
+But for the most part, Tagovailoa has avoided major errors this season.
+Both of the Terps’ fumbles against Illinois were committed by running backs — Fleet-Davis when the team was seven yards from the end zone and sophomore Peny Boone on the first play of another drive.

 After Tagovailoa transferred from Alabama and earned the Maryland starting job as a sophomore, he threw three interceptions in losses at Northwestern and Indiana.
 In each game, those mistakes seemed to snowball into more.
 This season, albeit against three unranked opponents, including Howard of the Football Championship Subdivision, Tagovailoa has seven touchdowns and no interceptions.